Treatment at Mayo ClinicBy Mayo Clinic Staff

 Replacing your damaged liver with a new liver via a liver transplant is the only effective treatment for hepatopulmonary syndrome in both children and adults.
 Oxygen therapy to boost low blood oxygen levels can help people feel more comfortable, but it doesn't affect the syndrome itself.
-Mayo Clinic is testing some experimental drugs to help symptoms of respiratory distress.
+Mayo Clinic is testing some experimental drugs in the hope of improving oxygen levels.

-Mayo Clinic doctors looked back at results for all people treated for hepatopulmonary syndrome at Mayo over a 17-year period.
-They found that 76 percent of those treated with a liver transplant (24 people) were alive five years after their transplant.
+Mayo Clinic doctors looked back at results for all people who had liver transplants as a result of hepatopulmonary syndrome at Mayo over a 24-year period.
+Of the 49 patients receiving transplants, 88 percent were alive after five years.
 These results compare favorably to national survival statistics for anyone receiving a liver transplant (a little over 70 percent five-year survival).
-In contrast, five-year survival for people with hepatopulmonary syndrome who did not receive a liver transplant was 23 percent.
+In contrast, five-year survival was only 23 percent for people with hepatopulmonary syndrome who did not receive a liver transplant.

 - Lange PA, et al. Hepatopulmonary syndrome: Prevalence, causes, clinical manifestations and diagnosis. http://www.uptodate.com/home.
 Accessed Nov.
 22, 2014.